USEPA/BMDS/docs/source/installation.md

 python --version
 ```

-This should return a version, for example `Python 3.12.4`.
+This should return a version, for example `Python 3.12.5`.
 If you see a python version after typing this command, you're ready for the next step!
 Otherwise, check the [FAQ](faq) for possible solutions.

 (part-2)=
 ## Part 2 - Create an Environment

-With Python installed and available in your terminal, you can now install BMDS Desktop and `pybmds`.
-However, we recommend creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments), and installing inside the environment.
-Virtual environments are essentially copies of Python, but each one can have different packages with different versions, and you can have multiple environments on the same computer.
+We recommend creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) for BMDS Desktop and pybmds.

+Virtual environments are essentially copies of Python, but you can have multiple environments on the same computer.
+In addition, each environment can contain different packages with different versions of those packages.

-Using virtual environments instead of installing in the "root" Python environment is advantageous for a few reasons:
+Using virtual environments instead of installing in the "root" Python environment has several advantages:

-1. With some computers and enterprise setups, it may be not be possible to install packages in the "root" Python environment without administrative rights
+1. With some computers and enterprise setups, it may be not be possible to install packages in the "root" Python environment without administrative rights.
-2. If packages are installed, they may not easily be found by the "root" Python
+2. If packages are installed, they may not easily be found by the "root" Python.
-3. When using virtual environments, you can install multiple versions of the BMDS Desktop software in case you'd like to use different versions for different projects
+3. When using virtual environments, you can install multiple versions of the BMDS Desktop software in case you'd like to use different versions for different projects.

-Creating python virtual environments are simple, but depend on if you installed Python or Anaconda:
+Python virtual environments are simple to create, but the steps are specific depending on whethe you installed Python or Anaconda:

 ::::{tab-set}